Expand Your Mind

 Expand Your Mind Tuition Payments

-1. If you pay by check, make the check payable to MITY.
-Please write the students name on the memo line.
+1. Check payable to MITY.
+Please write the student’s name on the memo line.
 Send the check to our address below.

-All applications must include a deposit of $300 ($500/residential) or a completed financial aid application.
+Cancellation Policy: All applications must include a deposit of $300 ($500 for residential) or a completed financial aid application.
 One hundred dollars of the deposit is non-refundable.
-After March 31, the full deposit of $300 ($500/residential) is non-refundable.
-The balance of $350 ($1,150/residential) is due by June 1.
-After June 1, this is no refund of tuition.
+After March 31, the full deposit of $300 ($500 for residential) is non-refundable.
+The balance is due by May 15.
+After June 1, there is no refund of tuition.

 There is limited financial aid available for students applying to one of MITY’s summer programs.
 There are two ways to apply for financial aid: